LoginRadius/developer-authentication-demos/theme/readme.md

 2. How logout is working if we do logout on IDX page?

 After Logout action is performed on the IDX successfuly, user is redirected to the callback URL.
 On the callback page, we are checking if the access token validity.
-If invalid, Access Token is been removed from the localStroage and Cookies.
+If invalid, Access Token is been removed from the localStorage and Cookies.

 3. How we are managing the Access Token on local and IDX?